 All’s fair in love, war and global airliner sales.
 As Boeing presses for an investigation into alleged CSeries price-dumping – TIM ROBINSON asks are Chicago and Toulouse aiming to murder the right heir apparent?

 Some 40 years ago, the then civil airliner giants of Boeing, McDonnell Douglas and Lockheed laughed at the idea of a European ‘Airbus’ widebody ever competing with them.
 While Concorde had demonstrated Europe’s technical excellence in a niche supersonic airliner, the American dominance of the rest of the airliner market was taken as read.

 Today, however, it is a different story with the big airline duopoly consisting of Airbus and Boeing – bitter rivals but both keen to see off new entrants on their turf, such as Embraer and Bombardier.

-An Airbus exec, for example, once quipped of “strangling the CSeries at birth” with the upgraded A320neo while, more recently, a report on Boeing’s trade complaint against alleged price dumping of Bombardier’s CSeries highlighted the Boeing view: ‘never again’ – referring to how the company had underestimated the danger from its European upstart.
+An Airbus exec, for example, once quipped of “strangling the CSeries at birth” with the upgraded A320neo while more recently, a report on Boeing’s trade complaint against Bombardier’s CSeries highlighted the Boeing view: ‘never again’ – referring to how the company had underestimated the danger from its European upstart.
 A new US President, determined to project American jobs, thus makes a fertile environment to push complaints that previously might only have caused grumbling on the sidelines of air shows.